Sydney New Year's Eve

-Sydney New Year's Eve is an annual New Year's Eve fireworks event in Sydney, New South Wales, Australia.
-The event currently consists of two fireworks shows, with an evening display known as the Calling Country Fireworks (formerly, the Family Fireworks) held at 9:00 p.m.
-AEDT, and the main Midnight Fireworks, held at 12:00 a.m.
+Sydney New Year's Eve is an annual New Year's Eve fireworks event in Sydney, Australia.
+The event currently consists of two fireworks shows, with an evening display held at 9:00 p.m.
+AEDT (formerly and colloquially known as the family fireworks, and now known as the Calling Country Fireworks) involving Indigenous Australians, and the main midnight fireworks at 12:00 a.m.
 Fireworks are launched from barges in Port Jackson, as well as nearby landmarks such as the Sydney Opera House, and the Sydney Harbour Bridge, which serves as the main focal point of the show via lighting and pyrotechnic effects.

 As one of the first major cities to celebrate the New Year, the event is widely-viewed in Australia and worldwide.
 Organizers have estimated the annual in-person attendance of the event to be around 1.5 to 1.6 million, with tourists accounting for a large portion of its attendees.
 Some locations, such as the Royal Botanic Garden, host ticketed seating areas.

-The event is usually organised by the City of Sydney however in 2020, the fireworks were scaled back and the state government of New South Wales was given "temporary custodianship" of the event for 2020 due to the COVID-19 pandemic restrictions at the time.
+The event is usually organised by the City of Sydney.
+In 2020, the fireworks were scaled back and the state government of New South Wales was given "temporary custodianship" of the event for 2020 due to the COVID-19 pandemic restrictions at the time.